AnyaAven/pixly/README.md

 VITE_REACT_APP_AWS_BASE_URL=https://your-bucket-name-here.s3.amazonaws.com
 ```

-To ensure that everything correctly works, Node 20 should be used.
+To ensure that everything works correctly, Node 20 should be used.

 - Install dependencies